 So are you wealthy or poor?

 More importantly, are you ready to change?
 Recognizing and interpreting your state of subjective well-being is only one aspect of acquiring wealth.
 After recognition, adding to your well-being bank account means setting goals, monitoring progress, creating interim milestones, and reflecting upon outcomes by either rewarding yourself for the accomplishment or making changes.
 Most importantly, sustained motivation requires an unrelenting fixation toward reaching your valued goal.
 The wealthiest individuals would not and do not accept anything less.

 If you liked this article, you should follow me on Twitter @ifoundmo for more insight into motivational science.
-You will also likely enjoy Motivation for Learning & Performance (MLP) the new book by Dr. Bobby Hoffman, a title recently ranked as the #1 new Cognitive Psychology release on Amazon.com.
+You will also likely enjoy Motivation for Learning & Performance (MLP) the new book by Dr. Bobby Hoffman, a title formally ranked as the #1 new Cognitive Psychology release on Amazon.com.
 MLP uses a conversational style presenting the top 50 principles of motivated behavior based on the latest research findings from psychology, education, business, neuropsychology, and athletics revealing dozens of easily implemented strategy solutions that help enhance motivation in the self and others.